shubhxg/reaction/06_building_stuff/readme.md

 ```

 As soon as the render cycle of react component is finished, useEffect() is invoked.
 So whnever you want to do something after rendering the component then write that code in callback.

+## Shimmer UI / Skeleton UI

+A type of fake card that is rendered until the data is fetched, better UX.

+Load the page -> Render Skeleton UI -> Fetch Data -> Render data.